krsriq/docs/content/collections/docs/quick-start-guide.md

 ---
 ## Overview

 Much of the documentation is intended to be used as a reference sheet for various features, explaining how they work and what options and settings they provide.
 But not this guide.
-This is for glueing it all together, assuming you know very little about how Statamic works.
+This is for gluing it all together, assuming you know very little about how Statamic works.
 We'll only make a couple of assumptions here before we get started.

 1. You are comfortable working with HTML.
 2. You have a local dev environment with [composer](https://getcomposer.org/) installed.